aarya-arun/Book_Recommender_Website/README.md

 ## Build

+Run `ng serve` to start the server before building the project.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+*For the databases, the csv booksfinal.csv was imported into the books database*

 ## Running unit tests